zzsnzmn/zzsnzmn.github.io/README.md

 # README

-github markdown site. this will mostly be a collection of musings about programming and possibly links to bad code.
+github markdown site. this will mostly be a collection of poor opinions about programming and links to mediocre code